MrTreffnix601/node-red-contrib-s7comm/README.md

 # node-red-contrib-s7comm

-A Node-RED node to communicate with Siemens S7 PLCs.
+A Fork of the Hilscher Node-RED *node-red-contrib-s7comm* node, which runs on the Siemens IoT Gateway 2040.

 ## About